NikhilKorati/Baysian_AB/README.md

 # Baysian_AB

-Created an AB test using R to understand what AB testing really is on a hypothetical marketing problem
+Created an AB test using R to understand how AB testing works on a hypothetical marketing problem.
+How Bayesian AB testing is different from frequentist AB testing.

 The marketing department of an American based IT services provider has two versions for their home page